hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 * <b>Extrinsic Method</b> - with ground truth
  * Cluster homogeneity - check how pure the clusters are
  * Cluster completeness - counterpart of Cluster homogeneity, if 2 projects belong to the same category, they should be in the same cluster
- * Rag bag - A “rag bag” category contain- ing objects that cannot be merged with other objects.
-The rag bag criterion states that putting a het- erogeneous object into a pure cluster should be penalized more than putting it into a rag bag
+ * Rag bag - A “rag bag” category containg objects that cannot be merged with other objects.
+The rag bag criterion states that putting a heterogeneous object into a pure cluster should be penalized more than putting it into a rag bag
  * Small cluster preservation - The small cluster preservation criterion states that splitting a small category into pieces is more harmful than splitting a large category into pieces.
  * Example - BCube, evaluates the precision and recall for every object in a clustering.
 The <b>precision</b> of an object indicates how many other objects in the same cluster belong to the same category as the object.
 The <b>recall</b> of an object reflects how many objects of the same category are assigned to the same cluster.
 * <b>Intrinsic Method</b> - without ground truth
  * Takes advantage of similarity metrics between objects.
  * Example - silhouette coefficient, valeus are between [-1, 1].
 When it approaches 1, the cluster containing object o is compact and o is far away from other clusters, which is the preferable case.
-When its negative, it means o is closer to the objects in another cluster, bad case.Calcuate silhouette coefficient value for each object, then use the average silhouette coefficient value of all objects in the data set.
+When its negative, it means o is closer to the objects in another cluster, bad case.
+Calcuate silhouette coefficient value for each object, then use the average silhouette coefficient value of all objects in the data set.
  * Intrinsic methods can also be used in the elbow method to heuristically derive the number of clusters in a data set by replacing the sum of within-cluster variances.